viveksinghn7/Meow-mingle/README.md

 </ul>

 <h2>🚀 Deployment</h2>
-The project is deployed on GitHub Pages, making it easily accessible and shareable.
-You can visit the live site here -->
+<p>The project is deployed on GitHub Pages, making it easily accessible and shareable.
+You can visit the live site here. ⬇️</p>
-<ul><li><a href="https://viveksinghn7.github.io/MeowMingle/">https://viveksinghn7.github.io/MeowMingle</a></li></ul>
+🔗<a href="https://viveksinghn7.github.io/MeowMingle/"> viveksinghn7.github.io/MeowMingle</a>

 <h2>🤝 Contributing</h2>
 We welcome contributions from the community.
 If you have any suggestions or improvements, feel free to fork the repository and submit a pull request.

 <h2>🙏 Acknowledgements</h2>
 <ul>
-  <li>Special thanks to all the cat lovers including me 😎 who inspired this project.</li>
+  <li>Special thanks to all the cat lovers including me who inspired this project.</li>
+  <li>Inspired by Kittynip.app and Tinder.com.</li>
   <li>Made with ❤️ by Viveksingh Negi.</li>
 </ul>